 Student work product must be typed or printed using a computer.

 Each assignment has length and format limitations.

 - For assignments calling for legal memoranda, and unless students are instructed otherwise, each memorandum must be not longer than four typewritten or printed pages, double-spaced, with 1″ minimum margins on all sides.
-No footnotes are permitted.
+No footnotes, endnotes, or attachments are permitted.
 The twelve point proportional-width font known as Times New Roman must be used.
 Condensing or expanding the font is unacceptable.

 - For assignments calling for email summaries, and unless students are instructed otherwise, each email prepared as student work product must be not longer than two typewritten or printed pages, single-spaced, with 1″ minimum margins on all sides.
-No footnotes are permitted.
+No footnotes, endnotes, or attachments are permitted.
 The twelve point proportional-width font known as Times New Roman must be used.
 Condensing or expanding the font is unacceptable.

 - For assignments calling for PowerPoint [or equivalent] slide decks, and unless students are instructed otherwise, each slide deck prepared as student work product must be not longer than 15 separate slides.
 Any font and font size may be used.
 No footnotes or slide notes are permitted.
 No images, animations, media files, or graphical or colored backgrounds or formats may be used other than matter that is (i) part of a professional-looking slide template and/or (ii) relevant to the matter being discussed in the slides.

 - Students and only students are responsible for ensuring that their computer system/software platform generates work product that complies with these length and format limitations.